ZiringTawfique/apache-camel/cdr-processor/README.md

 Add a POJO to map supplier specific feed.
 It is an instance of @CsvRecord.
 To successfully maps these field to each field of feed, one should refer [specifications](file://ws-sma-bd01/AllSpark/CDR%20Spec)  of that supplier. @CsvRecord implementation pretty much process any text file including all popular formats like csv, tsv etc

-Example VodafoneThusIDA.java POJO is mapping VodafoneThusIDA supplier as per its  [specification](file://ws-sma-bd01/AllSpark/CDR%20Spec/Vodaphone/THUS/Vodafone%20Thus/New_Outbound_CDR_Format.pdf "VodafoneThusIDA Specification")
+Example VodafoneThusIDA.java POJO is mapping VodafoneThusIDA supplier as per its  specification at (file://ws-sma-bd01/AllSpark/CDR%20Spec/Vodaphone/THUS/Vodafone%20Thus/New_Outbound_CDR_Format.pdf "VodafoneThusIDA Specification")

 ### Add a CDRMapper